 Survivors include Kathy, his wife of 59 years, three children, Jody (Jim) Arndt, Brad (Shawna) Asendorf, and Brian Asendorf and special friend Tara Schultz, eleven grandchildren and two great grandchildren, his sister Joan (Asendorf) Kintzi and husband Gerrie, brother-in-law Bob Madson, and several nieces and nephews.
 He was preceded in death by his parents and sister-in-law Barb Madson.

-To send flowers to the family of Roger Asendorf, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Roger Asendorf, please visit Tribute Store